 In other words, it is no longer an option to use FAR 45.107(d), allowing items below the simplified acquisition threshold (SAT) to be exempt from FAR 52.245-1.

 Small government contractors must now comply with property management regulations usually reserved for the largest contractors.
 Large contractors use high-end enterprise asset management (EAM) systems that small contractors cannot typically afford

 Miniaturized enterprise asset management (mEAM)

-MyPropertyID is a U.S. company founded in 2016 to resurrect Operation ID – a security system developed by police in 1963 and released nationally by the Department of Justice and endorsed by the FBI in 1979.
+MyPropertyID is a U.S. company founded in 2016 to resurrect Operation ID—a security system developed by police in 1963, released nationally by the Department of Justice in 1979 and endorsed by the FBI.

-MyPropertyID, using the Federal Acquisition Regulation (FAR), delivers a Defense Federal Acquisition Regulation Supplement (DFARS) compliance solution for a one-time fee based on the number of managed assets.
+MyPropertyID, using the Federal Acquisition Regulation (FAR), delivers a Defense Federal Acquisition Regulation Supplement (DFARS)-compliant solution for a onetime fee based on the number of managed assets.
 It is a simple, low-cost way to manage government furnished property (GFP).

 Public information concerning DFARS Case 2015-D035

 2016-10-21 Federal Register